samuelv8/samuelv8/README.md

 ### About

-Experience with development in C/C++, Python and Javascript/Typescript languages.
+Computer Engineering student.
+Experience in development with C, C++, Python and Javascript/Typescript languages.
+Also, extensive experience in REST API development (Node.js, FastAPI) as microservices.
+Knowledge and practice with CI/CD, TDD and Agile (Scrum/Kanban).

-I'm currently interested in software engineering and high performance programming.
+Interested in software engineering with high performance.
+Looking for challenging projects that require not just technical skill, but creativity and adaptability.
+Mainly interested in projects that impact people's quality of life.

 <a href="https://github.com/anuraghazra/github-readme-stats">
   <img align="center" src="https://github-readme-stats.vercel.app/api?username=samuelv8&hide=stars&count_private=true&show_icons=true&theme=graywhite" />